abhishekagarwalnpl/QHAL-copy/specs/general.rst

 #.
 Defining the position of Multi-level HAL within the system stack (see :numref:`fig_multi_level_hal` below) [1]_

 #.
-Maximizing portability with minimal loss of performance
+Maximising portability with minimal loss of performance

 #.
-Maximizing the range of common features, keeping the optional, hardware dependent features at a minimum
+Maximising the range of common features, keeping the optional, hardware dependent features at a minimum

 #.
 Supporting for advanced features such as compiler optimisations, measurement-based control, and error correction